 Embrace Living Communities Residents Thrive through Partnerships, Being Good Neighbors

-Embrace Living Communities, based in Oak Brooke, Ill., not only extends its quality of service to its housing communities.
-It also builds quality relationships with people and organizations in the wider community.
-Embrace Living’s Rockford Communities is just one example.
+Embrace Living Communities, based in Oak Brooke, Ill., not only extends its quality of service to its housing communities; it also builds quality relationships with people and organizations in the wider community.
+Its Rockford Communities is just one example.

 A common misconception about older adult affordable housing is that the properties are not well maintained, says John Diehl, senior advisor at Embrace Living.
 “However, if you visit any of our properties, you’ll see that this isn’t the case,” he says.
 “We have had some first-time visitors entering our Rockford area properties and say, ‘This feels more like a five-star hotel than an affordable housing community.’
 We work hard to make our communities stand out as being well maintained.”